dwweiss/whiteboxes/README.md

 ### Content

     whiteboxes
-        data        Conversion of data, operations on data frames flow        Velocity and pressure distribution in flow of gases and liquids gui         Graphic user interfaces
+        flow        Velocity and pressure distribution in fluid flow heat        Heat transfer by conduction, convection, and radiation instruments Tools for reading from instruments
-        heat        Heat transfer by conduction, convection and radiation hints       Some python hints
+        matter      Properties of solids and fluuids
-        instruments Tools for reading from instruments
+        mesh        Building geometries and meshes
-        matter      Properties of solids, liquids and gases mesh        Primitives for building geometries and meshes numerics    Numerical solution of differential and integral equations tools       Tools for data manipulation
+        tools       Data manipulation

     test
         Test cases